Read | Listen| Write

 While in theory this was a noble system,

-So what the Northwest Ordinance placed freely at center
+So what the Northwest Ordinance placed freely at the center,

 With honor, our mighty nation